rbalicki2/chameleon/README.md

 ## Chameleon doesn't need to be for only styles

-* You're right.
-Any props that are passed purely downward through the component heirarchy can be passed through context in this way.
+You're right.
 Do what's right for your project!

 ## Full API